 The activities of the working groups are not curricularly creditable and no ECTS credits are awarded for them.
 As a rule, the activities take place at the UZH.
 Exceptions are possible in justified cases.
 The working groups and their projects are presented on the Graduate School website: Showcase PhD.

-Groups of three or more PhF doctoral students are eligible to apply.
-Prior approval by supervisors or specialist committees is not necessary.
+Groups of three or more doctoral students enrolled at PhF are eligible to apply.
+Prior approval by supervisors or the Subject Board is not required.
 However, the proposal (especially the budget) must be discussed in advance with a PhD coordinator.

 The application consists of: